If ‘Black Lives Matter’ to brands, where are your black board members?

 Once upon a time I worked for Louis Vuitton.
 I got to know the people, the products, the history, the brand.
 And I really liked it.
-I still have a battered LV roller suitcase that follows me around the world and a dozen great memories of doing things with the people from the brand that was both challenging and a lot of fun.
+I still have a battered LV roller suitcase that follows me around the world and a dozen great memories of doing things with the people from the brand that were both challenging and a lot of fun.

 At the time I was working there, the communications team at Louis Vuitton had commissioned the God-like film director Wong Kar-wai to make an extended cinema ad called ‘Journeys’.
 It was designed to reconnect Louis Vuitton with its heritage of travel and it was just about the most beautiful thing I’d ever seen.
 When the team at Louis Vuitton first showed it to me in Paris, I literally had tears in my eyes.